cscu-ok/regulations/bylaws/II-BC-HACKS-WORKING-GROUP.md

 The CSCU must apply for funding from the SUO for BC Hacks during Winter Term 1 or Winter Term 2, depending on when the main, annual BC Hacks event is taking place.

-The CSCU may, with the approval of the BCHWG, seek ratification for the BCHWG as a student association unto itself.
-If the BCHWG is to be ratified as a student association, it shall be subject to a modification of this bylaw as adopted by both the CSCU and the BCHWG.
+The CSCU may, with the approval of the BCHWG, seek ratification for the BCHWG as an SUO club unto itself.
+If the BCHWG is to be ratified as a club, it shall be subject to a modification of this bylaw as adopted by both the CSCU and the BCHWG.

 The CSCU may host the CSCU AGM during either the opening ceremony or closing ceremony of BC Hacks at its own discretion.